fieldtrip/website/development/integration.md

 A copy of the git repository of the FieldTrip software is stored on <https://gitlab.com/fieldtrip/fieldtrip>, although the primary site is on [GitHub](#GitHub).

-## Google
+## Google search

 We use Google to provide the search functionality on the website and discussion list archives.

-Furthermore, we use Google Analytics to collect website usage statistics.
+## Plausible

+We use [Plausible](http://plausible.io/) on a self-hosted server to count website visitors and to see which pages are visited most.

 ## Ftp